LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 ## **Configure the customer identity**

-In order to enable targeting for messaging engagements (authenticated and unauthenticated web messaging), the identity of the consumer must be passed to the API using the identities array and _identity_ function.
+In order to enable targeting for messaging engagements (authenticated and unauthenticated web messaging), the identity of the consumer must be passed to the API using the **identities array** and **identity function**.
 The information in this array should match the values assigned to the user when they authenticate on your site.
 It is not used for visitor authentication, but as a trigger for LivePerson monitoring services to start targeting and sending relevant engagements and/or notifications to the visitor.

 **Example:**